 Once a year, from every corner of the globe, a mass exodus occurs.
 Muslims of every color, ethnic group, rich or poor, make their way to Mecca in Saudi Arabia.
 This is the world’s largest annual pilgrimage, known as the Hajj.
-Over 2 million devotees descend on Islam’s most holy place which falls on the twelfth month of the Islamic lunar calendar, taking place this year on October 24-29, 2012.
+Over 2 million devotees descend on Islam’s most holy place which falls on the twelfth month of the Islamic lunar calendar.

 As one of the five compulsory ‘pillars’ of Islam, all Muslims must do the Hajj at least once in a lifetime, and often spend years of hard graft saving up for it.
 Yet this is no busmen’s holiday.
 For the half million strong Asian Muslims who make the journey every year, it is fraught with logistical problems and each Muslim nation has a strict quota on the number of people who can attend each year.
 While this sacred spectacle emits harmony and brotherly love, chronic overcrowding and stampedes are an occupational hazard – dozens of pilgrims never make it home.
 In 2006, over 300 were trampled to death.